 It is only available to non-Swiss residents.

 - It allows you to use trains and buses without any extra costs.

 - You can also do boat cruises without additional costs – and you can cruise Lake Maggiore with the regular boats to get around (in the Swiss part of the lake).

 - It also gives you a discount on most mountain rides.

 - You can visit more than 500 museums without any additional costs.

 - Find out more about a Swiss Travel Pass here.

 The initial prices for a Swiss Travel Pass are quite high.
 But it pays for itself if you get around via public transportation and are active in Switzerland for more than three or four days.
 So, check out prices for boats and trains and then calculate if it is a good option for you.

-For me, it usually makes sense as I am very active and use public transportation/mountain rides often (even if I road trip Switzerland).
+For me, it usually makes sense as I am very active and use public transportation/mountain rides often.
 I also love boat rides – which means many, many boat cruises for me whenever I have a Swiss Travel Pass.
 Check out prices for a Swiss Travel Pass here.